ifm/documentation/PDS/GettingStarted/index_getting_started.md

 - Y-axis pointing up,
 - Z-axis pointing away from the camera (depth).

-For PDS, this coordinate system is rotated to match the typical robot coordinate system:
+For PDS, this coordinate system is rotated to match the typical robot coordinate system orientation, and fixed to the fork tines so that the reference point moves with the forks:
 - X-axis pointing in the forward direction of the robot,
 - Y-axis pointing to the left, and
 - Z-axis pointing up.
+- The origin of the coordinate system is fixed to the forks.

 The calibrate the cameras, the easiest way is to use the ifmVisionAssistant manual calibration wizard (available for iVA >= 2.7.6):